Liverwurst is a traditional meat-based sausage that is otherwise known as ‘liver sausage.’

 Since liverwurst contains organ meats—primarily liver—it is very nutrient-dense.

-In the next section, we will examine five nutrition benefits of liverwurst.
+In the next section, we will look at some of the nutritional benefits of liverwurst.

 1) An Excellent Source of Complete Protein

-Liverwurst contains slightly over 14 grams of protein per 100 g (1).
+Liverwurst contains almost 15 grams of protein per 100 g (1).

 Furthermore, since the source of the protein is muscle and organ meats, liverwurst offers a ‘complete’ source of protein.

-Complete proteins are found in foods which supply sufficient concentrations of the nine essential amino acids (2).
+Complete proteins are found in foods that supply sufficient concentrations of the nine essential amino acids (2).

 However, it is still fairly protein-rich in addition to all its other benefits.